 Better dev exp

-Here we will learn about function annotations, docstrings, and formatting styles.
+Here we will learn about type annotations, docstrings, and formatting styles.

 Function Annotation